SABRINA – Safer Bicycle Routes in Danube Area

 The aim of the project

-The SABRINA project aims to tackle cycling infrastructure safety issues on existing, planned, and missing cycling corridors crossing the Danube region.
+The SABRINA project focuses on road infrastructure safety for cyclists as one of the most vulnerable road users.
+It tackles cycling infrastructure safety issues on existing, planned, and missing cycling corridors crossing nine countries in the Danube region.
 Approx. 5000 km of bicycle routes will be inspected using specially equipped vehicles, software, and trained analysts.
-Our goal is to improve conditions for road bicycle infrastructure safety in the region by raising capacities of all relevant national, regional, and local stakeholders to build and improve bicycle infrastructure in a safe and sustainable way.
+Our goal is to improve conditions for road bicycle infrastructure safety in the region by raising the capacities of all relevant national, regional, and local stakeholders to build and improve bicycle infrastructure in a safe and sustainable way.

 All project activities will bring us to Strategic Decision-Making Tool.
-The platform aims to provide national, regional, and local stakeholders with a toolkit that includes procedures, know-how and recommendations for development and improvement of cycle routes with focus on safe bicycle travel.
-The tool will show practical solutions based on available funds to propose investments plans that consider, among other, infrastructure upgrade costs, safety, health, and environmental benefits.
+The platform aims to provide national, regional, and local stakeholders with a toolkit that includes procedures, know-how, and recommendations for the development and improvement of cycle routes with a focus on safe bicycle travel.
+The tool will show practical solutions based on available funds to propose investment plans that consider, among others, infrastructure upgrade costs, safety, health, and environmental benefits.

 Contact: Olivera Rozi, E-mail: firstname.lastname@example.org